How much qualitative research is enough? How many interviews? How many surveys?

 So, talking to more users is a good thing.
 But the question remains: How can someone with a busy schedule do it?

 In order to make a qualitative research tool scalable, it must help you collect more responses without adding human effort.
-That’s where in-app microsurveys come in.
+That’s where in-product surveys come in.

-If you don’t know, in-app microsurveys are short questionnaires that pop up at key points in your product experience.
-They ask no more than a few questions and take less than a minute or two to complete.
+If you don’t know, in-product surveys are short questionnaires that pop up at key points in your product experience.
+They allow you to conduct real-time research with existing users as they experience your product.

 Before, product teams had two main of methods of collecting open-ended insights: One-on-one interviews and traditional surveys.